Whittling knives

 An edge dulls with normal, correct use — that's physics, not a defect — and the difference between carvers who enjoy the hobby and those who quit is usually a stropping habit.
 A few edge-trailing passes on the leather strop, charged with the green compound, before each session keeps every blade at working sharpness more or less indefinitely; the full routine is in our guide to sharpening carving knives.
 Buyers notice the strop's build, too — a verified buyer in Denmark wrote: "The tools look very nice, blades are made of thick steel.
 Sharpening leather is multilayer."
 And the payoff shows up fast: a verified buyer in Brazil reported, "Great product, it arrived and I already made a spoon with a piece of wood that I had saved."

 On price: the best-known specialist brand's comparable sets run $50-60.
-The CarveKind kit is $39.99 — regularly $59.99 — with free US shipping, and most orders land within 3-11 business days.
-If you carve with a friend or want a workshop spare, the 2-pack at $74.99 works out cheaper still per kit.
+The CarveKind kit is $39.95 — regularly $59.95 — with free shipping, and most orders land within 6-10 business days.
+If you carve with a friend or want a workshop spare, the 2-pack at $74.95 works out cheaper still per kit.

 Whittling safety, in plain terms